 In viticulture, this is understood to mean the young vine germinated from a planted grape seed.
 The germination of a seedling can occur independently in nature or be deliberately induced by humans.
-In contrast to a genetically identical clone, which results from vegetative propagation as a cutting (seedling), seedlings resulting from generative or sexual propagation are fundamentally different genotypically.
-Compared to other plant groups (e.g. trees), the grapevine is extremely heterozygous and cannot be propagated by seed (grape seeds).
-The berry seeds carry the paternal genes passed on at fertilization.
-For the appearance and varietal typicity of the grapes, however, it is completely irrelevant by which paternal variety the fertilization took place.
-These correspond to 100% of the type of the mother variety, independent of this.
+In contrast to a genetically identical clone that results from vegetative propagation as a cutting (seedling), seedlings resulting from generative or sexual propagation are fundamentally different genotypically.
+Compared to other plant groups (e.g. trees), the grapevine is extremely heterozygous and cannot be propagated true to type via seeds (grape seeds).
+The berry seeds carry the paternal genes passed on at fertilisation.
+For the appearance and varietal typicity of the grapes, however, it is completely irrelevant which paternal variety was used for fertilisation.
+They correspond 100% to the type of the mother variety, regardless of this.